 - Who are you addressing your letter to?

 - What does the job description say – does it mention any particular skills or experience?

 - What’s going on in your industry, are there any recent news stories?

 - Is there any news out there about the company you’re applying to?

 - What are the company’s aims or goals?

 - Who are the main competitors or clients of the business?

 Include the essentials

 You’re now at the stage where you can think about starting the letter.
-But don’t delve in straight away with the writing.
+But don’t write a cover letter just yet.
 Have a plan in place first of what you need to include.
 You need to think about:

 - Why the position interests you